Why this matters

 2. Data entry and clerical work

-Transformation: Optical character recognition, document understanding and intelligent automation reduce manual data entry.
+Transformation: OCR, document understanding and intelligent automation reduce manual data entry, shifting roles toward verification and exception handling.

 - Examples: Automated invoice processing, form extraction and data validation pipelines.